Akira Ransomware: Detection, Prevention, and Recovery

 Harden virtualization infrastructure

 ESXi, vCenter, and other hypervisor environments (including Nutanix AHV, which Akira was first observed targeting in June 2025) require dedicated controls.
-Prefer local ESXi accounts over domain-joined authentication; If domain integration is required, monitor for the creation of “ESX Admins” (or similar) groups as a potential indicator of CVE-2024-37085 abuse.
+Prefer local ESXi accounts over domain-joined authentication; if domain integration is required, monitor for the creation of "ESX Admins" (or similar) groups as a potential indicator of CVE-2024-37085 abuse.
 Disable SSH unless actively required and use lockdown mode to restrict management access paths.

 Isolate virtualization management interfaces on dedicated administrative networks with strict access control.
 Enforce signed-code execution (VMkernel.Boot.execInstalledOnly) to prevent unsigned VIB installation, forward ESXi logs to a centralized SIEM, and alert on root logins, SSH enablement, and host credential changes.